ATNU/poetic-transformations-server/EndpointList.md

 ---
 # View version index
-Get an index of all versions of a particular poem (using idno element, type PTpoem).
+Get an index of all versions of a particular poem (using poem ID from the poem index).
+The <exist:result> tag contains a 'exist:hits' tag that describes the total number of hits.

 ##URL
 /index/title